grafana/plugin-tools/docusaurus/docs/tutorials/build-an-app-plugin.md

 ## Fetch data from frontend code using the data proxy

-If you want to fetch data from your app frontend code without [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) issues or using authenticated requests you want to use the [data proxy](../create-a-plugin/extend-a-plugin/fetch-data-from-frontend.md)
+If you want to fetch data from your app frontend code without [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) issues or using authenticated requests, you want to use the [data proxy](../create-a-plugin/extend-a-plugin/fetch-data-from-frontend.md).

 ## Bundle plugins inside your app

-You can bundle datasources and panel plugins inside your app plugins.
-See [Bundle datasources and panels inside app plugins](../create-a-plugin/extend-a-plugin/bundle-plugins-inside-apps)
+You can bundle data sources and panel plugins inside your app plugins.
+See [Bundle datasources and panels inside app plugins](../create-a-plugin/extend-a-plugin/bundle-plugins-inside-apps).

 ## Include external plugins